MapStory/Learning/modules/module2.md

 Let's look a bit closer and what we mean by place, plot, performer and point:

 - **Place**: Traditional story definitions will refer instead of place to “setting”, since a story obviously doesn’t have to occur in geographic context.
 We spend most of our time in James Joyce’s Ulysses exploring consciousness, for example.
 For a StoryScape, however, setting always refers to place in a literal sense.
 StoryScapes always occur _somewhere_.
 - **Plot**: Plot refers to what happens in a story, and in what order.
 StoryScapes should always have a plot.
-They are not simply a graph or chart that presents data.
+StoryScapes are not simply a graph or chart that present data.
 They unfold over time in a sequence specifically designed to convey a particular perspective.
 - **Performers**: For events to occur, there must be action.
 And for action to occur, there must be performers.
 In a StoryScape, performers could be humans or animals, or even plant life like an invasive species, or an environmental force like a hurricane.
 - **Point** Every StoryScape has a point, or main theme.
-This is also often referred to as a story's theme or main idea.
 Sometimes the StoryTeller makes this point very explicit.
 Othertimes, the StoryTeller may leave it to viewers to infer the main point implicitly conveyed in the StoryScape.

 ##### The Components of a StoryScape

-All stories are made up of small components that combine into a coherent whole.
-For a StoryScape, these elements include styled StoryLayers, StoryPins, StoryFames, description and metadata.
+Text-based stories are made up of small components, like words and sentences, that combine into a coherent whole text.
+For a StoryScape, the components are StoryLayers, StoryPins, StoryFames, description and metadata.
 Below we provide a brief definition of each of these components.
 Later we will gain a better understanding of these componets by _putting them to use_.

 - **StoryLayer**: A StoryLayer is a data file that is used to display geographic information with temporal attribute(s)
 - **StoryPin**: A StoryPin is a single geographic feature that is added to a StoryScape to convey qualitative information at a specific point in time in a StoryScape.